getpelican/pelican/CONTRIBUTING.rst

 Before you ask for help, please make sure you do the following:

 1. Read the documentation_ thoroughly.
-If in a hurry, at least use the search field that is provided at top-right on the documentation_ pages.
+If in a hurry, at least use the search field that is provided at top-left on the documentation_ pages.
 Make sure you read the docs for the Pelican version you are using.
 2. Use a search engine (e.g., DuckDuckGo, Google) to search for a solution to your problem.
 Someone may have already found a solution, perhaps in the